-But, will an accessible web design be too expensive?
+But, will an accessible web design be too expensive of an overhaul?

 The fonts, colors, and layout of a PDF document are usually unchangeable, making the document more difficult to read for people with limited vision.

 PDFs typically lack element information about their structure, which makes them difficult to navigate with a screen reader.
-This also leads to formatting characteristics that are below standard to achieve successful Braille conversion.
+This also leads to formatting which is below standard to achieve successful Braille conversion.

 The days of creating PDFs, hoping accessibility can be reached as an afterthought, is coming to an end.

 “Publishing information in an inaccessible PDF format on government websites is breaking the law.”

 That’s how serious the UK feels about the inaccessibility of the PDF.